What Is The Meaning Of Garden In One Word?

 Gardens are often designed to create a sense of harmony with the natural world.
 By incorporating native plants, organic gardening practices, and eco-friendly design principles, gardeners strive to create spaces that blend seamlessly with the surrounding environment.
 This connection to nature allows visitors to feel a sense of tranquility and connectedness, fostering a deep appreciation for the beauty and complexity of the natural world.

-See also What Is The Best Tool To Dig A Garden With?
+See also What Tool Would You Use To Dig A Hole In The Garden?

 Escape and relaxation